adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ### Summary

 I would recommend this approach only if you want a very light weight deployment, where you log for example traffic on centralised firewall/NVA NICs to get a low resolution view of your topology, where most data has to be aggregated based on source and destination IP data only.
-Also be aware that this approach, if not using a centralised firewall, and relying only on centralised gateways instead, will result in only see half (the inbound path) of ExpressRoute traffic flows.
+Also be aware that this approach, if not using a centralised firewall, and relying only on centralised gateways instead, will result in only seeing half (the inbound path) of ExpressRoute traffic flows.
+(Most traffic going from Azure to On-premises via ER bypasses the GW on outbound path).

 # Enabling Flow Logs on Hub + Spokes